apache/allura/README.markdown

     ~$ sudo aptitude install python-pip
     ~$ sudo pip install virtualenv

 Once you have virtualenv installed, you need to create a virtual environment.
-We'll call our Allura environment 'anvil'.
+We'll call our Allura environment 'env-allura'.

-    ~$ virtualenv anvil
+    ~$ virtualenv env-allura

 This gives us a nice, clean environment into which we can install all the allura dependencies.
 In order to use the virtual environment, you'll need to activate it:

-    ~$ . anvil/bin/activate
+    ~$ . env-allura/bin/activate

 You'll need to do this whenever you're working on the Allura codebase so you may want to consider adding it to your `~/.bashrc` file.